 If an informal resolution process does not resolve the formal complaint, nothing from the informal resolution process may be considered as evidence in the procedure.

-4. Administrative Leave
+4. Emergency Leave

-CCSNH/College, in consultation with the Title IX Coordinator, may place an employee respondent on administrative leave at any point after a formal complaint is filed in accordance with existing procedures.
+CCSNH/College, in consultation with the Title IX Coordinator, may place a student respondent on emergency leave at any point after a formal complaint is filed: